giankabtw/HTB-CPTS/Active Directory Enumeration & Attacks/AD Enumeration & Attacks - Skills Assessment Part II.md

 64 bytes from 172.16.7.60: icmp_seq=1 ttl=128 time=0.601 ms
 64 bytes from 172.16.7.240: icmp_seq=1 ttl=64 time=0.076 ms
 ```
+This revealed four active hosts on the 172.16.7.0/24 network.

-I then used nmblookup on each of the live hosts found to determine which one was MS01:
+I used nmblookup to determine which host corresponds to MS01:

 ```c
 ┌─[htb-student@skills-par01]─[~]